The Great British Bake Off: Production

 Reproducing the surroundings of the English village fête, the series is filmed in bunting-draped marquees in scenic gardens.
 In the first series, the filming locations varied in different episodes, but only one location was used for each series from the second series onwards.
 The series is normally filmed over a 12 to 13 weeks period, and the filming usually takes place over the weekends with the exception of series 11 when filming was shortened to six weeks due to the COVID-19 pandemic.

-Amateur bakers who applied to appear in the show are first assessed by a researcher, followed by an audition in London with two of their bakes.
+Amateur bakers who apply to appear in the show are first assessed by a researcher, followed by an audition in London with two of their bakes.
 They then undergo a screen test and an interview with a producer.
 A second audition involves the applicants baking two recipes for the judges in front of the cameras.
 After a psychological evaluation, between 10 and 13 applicants are selected for the show, with two further bakers on standby should any of those selected drop out.
 What the bakers intended to bake during a particular challenge is illustrated using animated graphics.
 These graphics have been created by illustrator Tom Hovey since the show's inception in 2010.

 Broadcast and personnel changes

 On 17 August 2010, the first episode of The Great British Bake Off was shown on BBC Two.
 It stayed on BBC Two for four years, grew in popularity and became the most popular programme on that channel.
 In its fifth series it was moved to BBC One where it stayed for three years.
 It was the most-watched programme on British television in 2015 and 2016.
 Following extended negotiations, Love Productions announced that the seventh series of the show would be the last broadcast by the BBC.
 On 12 September 2016, Love agreed to a three-year deal to broadcast the show on Channel 4.
-However, BBC Studios still owns the global distribution rights to the show, which are set for renewal in 2028.
+Despite the move, BBC Studios retains global distribution and format rights to the series except in North America and are set for renewal in 2028.

 Giedroyc and Perkins subsequently announced that they would not be returning when the show moved to its new network.
 On 22 September 2016, Berry announced that she would also be leaving the show when it moved to Channel 4, while Hollywood later announced he would stay.
 In March 2017, it was announced that Prue Leith would join Hollywood as a judge, while Noel Fielding and Sandi Toksvig would take over as presenters.
 After 3 years presenting the show, Toksvig announced her departure in 2020, and was replaced by Matt Lucas.
-On 6 December 2022, Lucas announced that he would leaving the show after three series.
-On 17 March 2023, it was confirmed that Alison Hammond will replace Lucas as a presenter.
+On 6 December 2022, Lucas announced that he would be leaving the show after three series.
+On 17 March 2023, it was confirmed that Alison Hammond would replace Lucas as a presenter.